The Big Bopper: Singer and songwriter

 Richardson, who played guitar, began his musical career as a songwriter.
 George Jones later recorded Richardson's "White Lightning", which became Jones's first No. 1 country hit in 1959 (#73 on the pop charts).
 Richardson also wrote "Running Bear" for Johnny Preston, his friend from Port Arthur, Texas.
 The inspiration for the song came from Richardson's childhood memory of the Sabine River, where he heard stories about Indian tribes.
 Preston's recording was not released until August 1959, six months after Richardson's death.
 The song became a No. 1 hit for three weeks in January 1960.
 The man who launched Richardson as a recording artist was Harold "Pappy" Daily from Houston.
 Daily was promotion director for Mercury and Starday Records and signed Richardson to Mercury.
 Richardson's first single, "Beggar to a King", had a country flavor, but failed to gain any chart action.

-He soon cut "Chantilly Lace" as "The Big Bopper" for Pappy Daily's D label.
+Richardson soon cut "Chantilly Lace" as "The Big Bopper" for Pappy Daily's D label.
 Mercury bought the recording and released it at the end of June 1958.
-It slowly began picking up airplay through July and August, and reached No. 6 on the pop charts spending 22 weeks in the national Top 40.
+It slowly began picking up airplay through July and August, and reached No. 6 on the pop chart spending 22 weeks in the national Top 40.
+The disc sold in excess of one million copies by the end of 1958 and was awarded a gold disc.
 In "Chantilly Lace", Richardson pretends to have a flirting phone conversation with his girlfriend; the record was comical in nature, with The Big Bopper presenting an exaggerated, but good-natured caricature of a ladies' man.
-In November 1958 he scored a second hit, a raucous novelty tune entitled "The Big Bopper's Wedding", in which Richardson pretends to be getting cold feet at the altar.
+In November 1958, he scored a second hit, a raucous novelty tune entitled "The Big Bopper's Wedding", in which Richardson pretends to be getting cold feet at the altar.
 Both "Chantilly Lace" and "Big Bopper's Wedding" were receiving top 40 radio airplay through January 1959.